opoupeney/dfd/source/devguide/web-gcs/webgc-prop-style-dynamic.rst

    RedValue: my_variable<0; GreenValue: my_variable>=0

-depending on the value of my_variable, the component will have the RedValue class and not the DOM.
+   depending on the value of my_variable, the component will have the RedValue or GreenValue  class.

 |